 Although most people have heard of the UNESCO World Heritage List, not many people actually know about the process behind it.
 How are sites selected?
 How are they maintained?
 Who pays for it?
-All of your World Heritage site questions are answered below!
+All of your World Heritage site questions are answered below, so read on for our world heritage question and answer series!

 What is a World Heritage Site?

 Simply put, a World Heritage Site is a place or landmark that UNESCO (the United Nations Educational Scientific and Cultural Organisation) considers to be of Outstanding Universal Value to humanity.
 The definition of “Outstanding Universal Value” is intentionally vague, but it basically means the location has value that cuts across political, religious or ethnic lines.
 World Heritage Sites can be either a single location (eg one building or national park), or it can cover multiple locations (eg a group of similar buildings).
-Sites are classified as either Cultural heritage, Natural heritage, or Mixed heritage (elements of both Cultural and Natural).
+Sites are classified as either Cultural heritage, Natural heritage, or a Mixed heritage site (which has Cultural and Natural aspects).
 Sites can also span countries!

 How many World Heritage Sites are there?

-As of mid-2019, there are 1092 World Heritage Sites.
+As of early 2020, there are 1121 World Heritage Sites.
 These sites are spread across 167 countries and six continents – there aren’t any in Antarctica (yet!).
-845 sites are Cultural, 298 are Natural, and 38 are Mixed.
+869 sites are Cultural, 213 are Natural, and 39 are Mixed.

 How are World Heritage Sites judged?